tonyfoosh/foosh_figma_plugin/README.md

 ## Issues

-The Figma file for this README and icon is also open and welcome to changes!
-[Check it here.](https://www.figma.com/file/8buWpm6Mpq4yK9MhbkcdJB/Figma-to-Code)

-I took decisions thinking about how it would benefit the majority of people, but I can (and probably will!) be wrong many times.
 Found a bug?
 Have an idea for an improvement?
-Feel free to [add an issue](../../issues) or email me.
+Feel free to [add an issue](../../issues).
 Pull requests are also more than welcome.

+## Author

+**eppisai** - theamanamanaman@gmail.com

+## Attribution

+This plugin is based on [Figma to Code](https://github.com/bernaferrari/FigmaToCode) by Bernardo Ferrari.

+Original work: © Bernardo Ferrari
+Foosh modifications: © eppisai

+## License

+MIT